stackgl/glsl-transpiler/readme.md

 ### glsl-js/string

-To compile glsl source code to js directly, just pass string as the argument and it will return compiled string:
+To compile glsl source code to js directly, just pass a string as the argument and it will return the compiled string:

 ```js
 var compile = require('glsl-js/string');